easbarba/qas.rb/README.md

 ## Configuration

-Floss will look for cvs files containing repositories to be managed at XDG_CONFIG/floss
+Floss will look for configuration files containing repositories to be managed at XDG_CONFIG/floss:

-$XDG_CONFIG/floss/lua.csv
+-> $XDG_CONFIG/floss/lua.csv

 ```csv
 name,repository